MHA5/Complete-Parsing-App/README.md

 Tested using ECLIPSE IDE

-Requiress Windows Builder for GUI
+Requires "Windows Builder" for GUI